Content []

 Tam Coc, Halong bay on land in Vietnam

+Wondering about top places to visit in Vietnam with family ?
 After the boat ride, we continued our exploration by taking a different path and then enjoyed a pleasant bike ride towards Bich Dong pagoda.
 The journey through the karst landscapes was stunning, with each view more spectacular than the last.
-We then headed to Thai Vi temple, dedicated to the Tran kings.
+We then headed to Thai Vi temple, dedicated to the Tran kings in Vietnam family tour 21 days.
 This secluded temple, at the end of an alley lined with rice fields, offered complete tranquility.
 There, we met "ông từ", a venerable temple guardian, playing đàn bầu a soft and mesmerizing music that blended perfectly with the mystical atmosphere of the place

 Boat trio in Ninh Binh